China–Kyrgyzstan relations: Trade

+Environmental cooperation

+In April 2025, a significant environmental initiative was launched between Kyrgyzstan and China with the establishment of a large-scale tree nursery in Bishkek, aimed at improving the ecological conditions of the city.
+Chinese partners from Qingdao are collaborating with the Bishkek municipality on this project, which is part of a broader effort to restore the city's greenery.
+The nursery, initially covering five hectares, has already seen the planting of over 12,300 tree saplings and 9,000 shrubs, with plans for it to eventually span 100 hectares.
+The cultivation focuses on deciduous tree species, including Norway maple, Chinese acacia, and linden, to improve urban air quality and restore the city's lost tree cover, particularly after decades of rapid urbanization.
+This initiative is in line with Kyrgyzstan's national “Jashyl Muras” (Green Heritage) campaign, launched in March 2022 by President Sadyr Japarov, which aims to plant 5-6 million saplings annually across the country.
+In 2024, over 8.1 million saplings were planted nationwide as part of this program.
+The tree nursery will play a critical role in reversing deforestation and promoting environmental restoration efforts in Bishkek.

+Political relations

+Kyrgyzstan follows the one China principle, and recognizes government of the People's Republic of China as the sole legal government representing the whole of China and Taiwan as "an inalienable part" of China.
+Kyrgyzstan also supports all efforts by the PRC to "achieve national reunification" and opposes Taiwan independence.

 Territorial claims

 China had historically claimed large tracts of Kyrgyzstan's territory, encompassing almost the whole of the country.
 According to Chinese historians, in the second half of the 19th century, China's Qing dynasty was forced to enter into a number of unequal treaties in which Kyrgyz lands, particularly the North Kyrgyz lands, were ceded to the Russian Empire in 1863.

-After the dissolution of the Soviet Union, Kyrgyzstan and the two other Central Asian republics bordering the People's Republic of China inherited the border disputes that the USSR and PRC had themselves inherited from the Russian and Qing Empires.
+After the dissolution of the Soviet Union, Kyrgyzstan and the two other Central Asian republics bordering the People's Republic of China (PRC) inherited the border disputes that the USSR and PRC had themselves inherited from the Russian and Qing Empires.
 In 1996, the two countries signed their first border treaty.
 It was ratified in 1998.
 That first treaty demarcated approximately 900 km of the countries' 1,011 km of shared border.
-A second border agreement was signed in 1999 by President Chinese Jiang Zemin and Kyrgyzstan President Askar Akaev.
+A second border agreement was signed in 1999 by Chinese president, CCP general secretary Jiang Zemin and Kyrgyzstan's president Askar Akaev.
 In that agreement, China received 90,000 hectares in the Uzengi-Kuush region in exchange for Kyrgyzstan receiving two-thirds of Khan Tengri peak and Victory Peak.